Financial Institutions Security

 Data Encryption

-• Data at Rest and in Transit: Financial institutions must encrypt sensitive data both when it’s stored (at rest) and when it’s transmitted (in transit).
-Robust encryption algorithms protect against unauthorized access, ensuring confidentiality.
+• Data at Rest and in Transit: Financial institutions must encrypt sensitive data when it’s stored (at rest) and transmitted (in transit).
+Robust encryption algorithms protect against unauthorized access and ensure confidentiality.

 Secure Transaction Processes

-• Multi-Factor Authentication (MFA): Require multiple authentication factors (such as passwords, biometrics, and tokens) for accessing accounts or conducting transactions.
-MFA adds an extra layer of security beyond passwords.
+• Multi-Factor Authentication (MFA): MFA requires multiple authentication factors (such as passwords, biometrics, and tokens) for accessing accounts or conducting transactions.
+It adds an extra layer of security beyond passwords.

 • Transaction Monitoring: Real-time monitoring detects anomalies, such as unusual transaction patterns or sudden fund transfers.
 Automated alerts help prevent fraudulent activities.